nurbukeaydin/nurbukeaydin/README.md

 ## 👩🏻‍💻 About Me

 - 🎓 Final-year Computer Engineering student at Doğuş University
-- 📱 Interested in iOS and mobile application development
-- 🍎 Developing applications with Swift and SwiftUI
+- 📱 Building iOS applications with Swift and SwiftUI
-- 🗄️ Interested in SQL, database systems and data management
+- 🗄️ Interested in SQL, database systems, and data management

 ## 🛠️ Technologies & Tools